-Indicative figure that will be updated 10/16/2018 6
+&quot; Indicative figure that will be updated

 The strong advocacy for more international support to the GoJ, as articulated at the London Syria Conference (2016) and the subsequent Brussels 'Supporting the future of Syria and the region' conferences has led to donors increasing their pledges to support the GoJ provide education services to refugees and host communities.
-These commitments coupled with the commitments of the GoJ have been translated in the international Jordan Compact as well as in the EU Jordan Compact.
+These commitments coupled with the commitments of the GoJ have

 The donors of Australia, Canada, EU, Germany, Norway, the UK and the US made financial commitments until the school year 2018/2019.
 These commitments cover the overall costs of the MoE to provide education to Syrian children.
 The MoE presented to the donors group the budget for financing for the school year 2018-19 related to the Accelerating Access Program (targeting especially Syrians and affected host communities), that has been discussed and finalised with donors in July.
 The MoE presented the urgent gaps needed to be supported by donors that have been completely covered by them, in part also through a recent top up of the ongoing BS operation under the EUTF (TF/MADAD/2017/T04.66), which refers and addresses these gaps in coordination with other donors.
-A good example of this coordinated effort is the financial support that the donors' JFA are giving to

-Joint Financial Agreement signed in 2016 by the donors in the education sector, to address the needs of the MoE related to the response to the Syrian Crisis the MoE for the connection of the schools and KGs in camps to the electric grid, which will be complemented with the financial support of the operational costs related to electricity consumption addressed by the above-mentioned top up of the ongoing BS.
+A good example of this coordinated effort is the financial support that the donors' JFA are giving to the MoE for the connection of the schools and KGs in camps to the electric grid, which will be complemented with the financial support of the operational costs related to electricity consumption addressed by the above-mentioned top up of the ongoing BS.
 In October 2018 MoE has presented additional costs related to the financial gaps at UNICEF, which have to be addressed by the donors and particular by this Action.